 Course Description For BBB4M Grade 12 International Business Fundamentals Online Course

-Grade 12 Business Studies (BBB4M) course provides an overview of the importance of international business and trade in the global economy and explores the factors that influence success in international markets.
-Students will learn about the techniques and strategies associated with marketing, distribution.
-And managing international business effectively.
+Grade 12 International Business examines the importance of international business and trade for our global economy and explores factors influencing success in international markets.
+Throughout this course, students will discover the techniques and strategies associated with effective marketing, distribution, and managing of international business.
 This course prepares students for post secondary programs in business, including international business, marketing and management.